 One of the earliest homes built on the block was 3681 Madison, at the northeast corner of Madison and 37th.
 Census records show the earliest owner as A.A.
 (Andrew) Tribble, a real estate man, in 1910.
 By 1918, the home had sold to W. C. Helmers, secretary of the Helmers Manufacturing Company.
 The Helmers advertised throughout the 1920s for a cook and other household workers.
 By 1940, the home had been occupied by Mr. and Mrs. Lloyd Jones, who donated their collection of 2,440 ‘Liberty head’ nickels to invest in defense savings bonds.

-By 1921, the home at the northwest corner of Summit and 37th Street was being run as a nursing home, a “private, well-equipped residence, caring for elderly people, invalids, paraletics and chronic cases” according to a 1927 ad in the Kansas City Star.
-Around this time it was being run by Pearl Duncan, a young widow with two children, Dorothy and Kenneth.
+By 1921, the home at the northwest corner of Summit and 37th Street was being run as a nursing home, a “private, well-equipped residence, caring for elderly people, invalids, paralytics, and chronic cases,” according to a 1927 ad in the Kansas City Star.
+Around this time, it was run by Pearl Duncan, a young widow with two children, Dorothy and Kenneth.
 At some point, the old turn-of-the-century home was replaced with a larger, more modern structure.

 Here are the census records from 1910 to 1930 showing the new residents who came to live there over those decades: